owlbarn/tutorial/book/maths/README.md

 ### Basic Binary Functions

-Binary functions takes two floats as inputs and returns one float as return.
+Unlike the unary ones, the *binary functions* take two floats as inputs and return one float as output.
-The most common arithmetic functions belong to this category.
+Most common arithmetic functions belong to this category, as shown in [@tbl:maths:binary].

 ------------  -------------------------------------------------------
 Function      Explanation